wildfly/quickstart/README.md

 <a id="addpostgresqldriver"></a>

 #### Add the Driver Configuration to the JBoss server

+You can configure the driver using the JBoss CLI or by manually editing the configuration file.

+##### Configure the Driver Using the JBoss CLI

+1. Start the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server by typing the following:

+        For Linux:  JBOSS_HOME_SERVER_1/bin/standalone.sh -c standalone-full.xml
+        For Windows:  JBOSS_HOME_SERVER_1\bin\standalone.bat -c standalone-full.xml
+2. To start the JBoss CLI tool, open a new command line, navigate to the JBOSS_HOME directory, and type the following:

+        For Linux: bin/jboss-cli.sh --connect
+        For Windows: bin\jboss-cli.bat --connect
+3. At the prompt, type the following:

+        [standalone@localhost:9999 /] /subsystem=datasources/jdbc-driver=postgresql:add(driver-name=postgresql,driver-module-name=org.postgresql,driver-xa-datasource-class-name=org.postgresql.xa.PGXADataSource)

+##### Configure the Driver Manually

 1. Backup the file: `JBOSS_HOME/standalone/configuration/standalone-full.xml`
 2. Open the `JBOSS_HOME/standalone/configuration/standalone-full.xml` file in an editor and locate the subsystem `urn:jboss:domain:datasources:1.0`.
 3. Add the following driver to the `<drivers>` section that subsystem.
 You may need to merge with other drivers in that section: